EECS150/asic_labs_fa21/project/final.md

 have you done to try and optimize for these tests?

 8. What is the post-place-and-route runtime (in seconds) of each benchmark?
-   *Use the number of cycles from RTL simulation, and minimum clock period to meet timing for place-and-route (design doesn't have to past post-PAR simulations with this clock period).*
+   *Use the number of cycles from RTL simulation, and minimum clock period to meet timing for place-and-route (design doesn't have to pass post-PAR simulations with this clock period).*

 9. Explain any other optimizations you made for your design.